 Should I Apply an Additional Product for Controlling Spiders in Conjunction with Maggie’s Farm Spider & Insect Dust?

 Between spraying spiders indoors with Maggie’s Farm Home Bug Spray as you see them, and applying Maggie’s Farm Spider & Insect Dust as a preventive measure indoors and out, you can also spray Maggie’s Farm Yard Bug Spray around the foundation of your home to create a barrier, and you can also apply Maggie’s Farm Wasp & Hornet Killer to spray spiders that might be out of reach (W&H Killer streams a powerful foam up to 18 feet away).
-Between these spider solutions, you should be pretty well covered!
+Now that you're an expert on how to get rid of spiders naturally, you should have all your bases well covered!

 Finally, you might need to call in a professional.
 Bad infestations, as seen in homes near wooded areas or in older homes, may call for the services of a pest control professional.
 Be sure to ask him or her what kinds of pesticides are being used.
 Many such services offer greener service options.